flopezag/tutorials.secured-OrionLD/README.md

 ### Create a PEP Proxy

-By default, the docker-compose is created with default credentials to be used by the PEP Proxy, but it is not a good example to use in production environment, and it is recommended to create a new PEP Proxy account.
+By default, the docker-compose is created with default credentials.
+It is a security issue in production environments and it is recommended to create a new PEP Proxy account.
 To create a new PEP Proxy account within an application, send a POST request to the `/v1/applications/{{application-id}}/pep_proxies` endpoint along with the `X-Auth-Token` header from a previously logged in administrative user.

 Provided there is no previously existing PEP Proxy account associated with the application, a new account will be created with a unique id and password and the values will be returned to the response.
 The first two data are obtained